 Amazing Capabilities for a Reasonable Price

-This Fei fish finder is a fairly entry-level device but any fisherman will certainly like its functional capabilities.
+This Fei fish finder is a reasonably entry-level device but any fisherman will undoubtedly like its functional capabilities.
 The depth finder can be used in many ways, not just towed by a boat.
-The sensor unit can be used with a float, mounted to a boat hull, or attach the sensor to a pole guide.
+The sensor unit can be used with a float, mounted to a boat hull, or with the sensor attached to a pole guide.
 Moreover, if you like ice fishing, you can simply put the sonar unit on it and it will show you whether there are fish underneath.
 The cable connecting the sonar unit to the fishfinder itself is 7.5 metres long - more than enough for fishing from a pier.
 As for convenience, this fish finder comes with a handy neck strap, so the device is always at hand.
 The depth finder is powered by 4 AAA batteries sold in any shop or department store.
-Thus, if the batteries run out of charge, you can replace them without any troubles.
-The maximum depth range of this fishfinder amounts to 100 metres.
+Thus, if the batteries run out of charge, you can replace them without any trouble.
+The maximum depth range of this fishfinder amounts to 100 metres, which is a fairly decent result for a device of its size.

 Needless to say, the sonar scans the bottom, showing you the relief, depth, and even weeds in real-time.
 The last point we would like to draw your attention to is the option of changing the readings from metres to feet and vice versa.
 As you can see, this fish finder is all pros and no cons, making this device the model to beat.